scala-android/sbt-android/README.md

 ### TODO / Known Issues ###

+* Version checking of plugin and update notifications.
+This is not possible with ivy.
+Options: relocate plugin to sonatype and/or host an off-site versions config descriptor.
 * Better handling of release vs. debug builds and creating other build flavors as supported by the Android Gradle plugin.
 * Changes to `AndroidManifest.xml` may require the plugin to be reloaded.